suyinwb/bikesharing/README.md

 ![Week Days Start Time Heatmap](resources/weekdays_starttime_heatmap.png)

 The weekdays heatmaps is consistent with the usage of bikes during peak hours.
 There are more ridership during the weekdays rush hours.
-The highest ridership peaks at more than 44,000 in one hour slot.
+The highest ridership peaks at more than 44,000.

 >Week Days Start Time Heatmap by Gender